adamoceanic/vigenere-victory/README.md

 * **C++** - Implement the core text decipherment functionality in using Kasiski's lead. **[V.1 Finished]**
   * Benchmark the code and discover the boundaries between and the conditions that lead to success or failure.
 For example, length of the ciphertext and key length.
 * **Matlab/Python 3** - Implement and train a model to support the deciphering module with 'best guess' and 'fill in the blanks' capabilities. **[Testing stage]**
-* **Matlab/Python 3** - Implement and train a model to read in the characters from a printed ciphertext message via webcam and deliver it to the decipherment module, with the potential to later include handwritten messages. **[Ongoing]**
+* **Python 3** - Implement and train a model to read in the characters from a printed ciphertext message via webcam and deliver it to the decipherment module, with the potential to later include handwritten messages. **[Ongoing]**
-  * I want to build this capability in both Matlab and Python 3 in an effort to contrast and compare.
-  * The Matlab implementation requires creation of a MEX files, the  Matlab-C/C++ API.
-  * The Python 3 implementation will require the use of ctypes, the foreign function library for Python.
+  * Will require the use of ctypes, the foreign function library for Python.
 * Explore a means of augmenting the webcam view to project the deciphered text on top of the ciphertext.
 * Experiment with deployment options
   * The options exist to package the application either as a Matlab program containing a C++ .dll, or a C++ application calling Matlab functions using the Matlab Engine API.